 Lord Jesus, when I gave my heart to You, Your Holy Throne came to rest there.
 Beneath that Holy Throne is a bubbling spring of Living Water.
-Without ceasing, I drink from that spring and it is in me, life, just as You Promised.
-This living water flows out from me in praise, obedience, witness, deeds of mercy, kindness and peace.
+Without ceasing, I drink from that spring and it is life in me, just as You Promised.
+This living water flows out from me in words: praise, obedience, witness, and in deeds of mercy, kindness, and peace.
 It is a river of peace and of healing.
 Any good that I may do, will actually be the waters of life flowing from You through me.
 “There is a river that never shall run dry!”
 Thank You, Lord!
 Amen.

 There Is a River

 Words and Music: Max and David Sapp

 1. There came a sound from Heaven, Like a rushing mighty wind,